infinum/qa-handbook/Automation/Python/Pytest tips & tricks.md

 ### Soft asserts

-If you need soft asserts in your tests, [pytest-check](https://pypi.org/project/pytest-check/) is very useful plugin for pytest.
+If you need soft asserts in your tests, [pytest-check](https://pypi.org/project/pytest-check/) is a very useful plugin for pytest.

 It is easy to use and understand.